-From a Certain Point of View: When asked by Claire about his father, Doug says that he "finally made it out to the suburbs" which is true, technically, only, he left out the fact that where he is in "the suburbs" is actually the Cedar Junction federal penitentiary in Walpole.
+From a Certain Point of View: When asked by Claire about his father, Doug says that he "finally made it out to the suburbs" which is true, technically, only he left out the fact that where his part of "the suburbs" is actually the Cedar Junction state prison in Walpole.

 Gangsterland: If the statistic in the page quote is to be believed (it isn't), Boston certainly fits.
 The actual FBI crime statistics on bank robberies in Boston are definitely much lower than 300 bank robberies a year.
 300 is actually the number of bank robberies throughout the entire Commonwealth of Massachusetts in a year, and that includes not just the ones with guns and gunplay, but also the "clerk stealing from the till" and "man with extortion note" jobs.